bjornarprytz/hex-deck/readme.md

   - Validate placement based on Color
 - Inherit structure preview logic (_add_hex, hex_spawner, etc.)
   - Mind the centroid in structurePreview.gd

+### Refactor Plan

+- Find a way to share the code that visualizes a structure
+- Meta game state (gold, deck, cards unlocked, etc.)
+  - Player Autoload
+- Consolidate card play logic
+  - Input for scrolling, etc.
+  - Placement of structure, and feedback to the user
+  - Validate action
+  - Confirm action

 ## Nice to have